rupeshs/fastsdcpu/Readme.md

 ## ComfyUI support

 FastSD can be used with ComfyUI with [ComfyUI-FastSDCPU node](https://github.com/BetaDoggo/ComfyUI-FastSDCPU).
-To use it follow this step by step [guide](https://nolowiz.com/how-to-use-comfyui-with-fastsdcpu-and-openvino/)
+To use it follow this [step by step guide](https://nolowiz.com/how-to-use-comfyui-with-fastsdcpu-and-openvino/).
+To use NPU set environment variable "DEVICE=NPU" and choose "rupeshs/sd15-lcm-square-openvino-int8" as your OpenVINO Model.

 ![Comfyui OpenVINO text to image workflow](https://raw.githubusercontent.com/rupeshs/fastsdcpu/refs/heads/add-sana-sprint-support/docs/images/comfyui-workflow.png)